vatesfr/xen-orchestra/delta_backups.md

 So, if you want to rollback your VM to a previous state, the cost is only one snapshot on your SR (far less than the [rolling snapshot](rolling_snapshot.md) mechanism).

 Even if you lost your whole SR or VM, you can use a Full backup to restore it completely, then apply any existing delta on top!

+You can even imagine to use this to backup more often!
+Because delta will be smaller, and will be **always delta's**.

 ### Continuous